Acute Lymphoblastic Leukemia

 It is not clear what causes ALL.
 It is likely a combination of genes and environment.

-ALL is more common in children 2 to 5 years old, and adults over 70 years of age.
-Other things that raise the risk are:
+ALL is more common in children 2 to 5 years old and adults over 70 years of age.

 - Exposure to toxic chemicals

-- Radiation exposure, including X-rays and CT scans
+- Radiation exposure (including before birth) from X-rays and CT scans

 ALL may cause: